- Academic Advising

 - Withdrawal from the University

-Each degree-seeking student is to have a faculty academic advisor throughout the period of graduate study.
-Students accepted and enrolled in IPS will be assigned a faculty advisor by their graduate program director.
+Each degree-seeking student is assigned a faculty academic advisor to assist them throughout the period of graduate study.
 The faculty academic advisor plays a major role in working with the student to ensure a planned, disciplined and well-supervised approach to graduate study.
 The relationship between advisor and advisee is reciprocal and requires mutual effort in the planning and execution of all aspects of the student's progress.
 The faculty academic advisor, as a mentor, is to be diligent in providing guidance by being available for regular consultation.
 The student is likewise responsible for actively seeking the guidance of the faculty advisor and other IPS faculty members for all matters pertaining to the student's progression through the program including degree completion.

 Academic Grievance Procedure